AKTrailhead

 Trail description:

-Eagle and Symphony lakes, two strikingly different lakes nestled close to one another, are the destination of the South Fork trail.
-The path starts from a short wooden walkway.
-Just over a mile from the trailhead, a bridge is in place which crosses the south fork of Eagle River.
-Just beyond this point the trail will split.
-Take the path on the right, towards the back of the larger valley (or if desired, take the alternative trail to Hanging Valley).
-From here the trail maintains a mostly gentle course towards the lakes.
-Eventually a rocky section of boulders is reached, where one can proceed to the lookout point between Eagle and Symphony.
-There is a small hexagonal cabin-frame structure here, which can be useful for weather protection on an overnight trip.
-You can also proceed further (behind Eagle Lake) and head towards Flute Glacier and some interesting waterfalls.
+The South Fork Trail leads to Eagle and Symphony lakes, two strikingly different lakes nestled close to one another at the back of a large valley.
+The path starts from a short wooden walkway, then proceeds through an inititally hilly section.
+Just over a mile from the trailhead, a bridge is in place which crosses the south fork of Eagle River (hence the trail's name).
+Just beyond this point the trail will split; take the path on the right, towards the back of the larger valley (or if desired, take the alternative route to Hanging Valley).
+From here on the trail maintains a mostly gentle course towards the lakes.
+After crossing a tiny bridge, it makes it's way to a rocky section of boulders, where one can proceed up to the lookout point between Eagle and Symphony lakes.
+There is a small hexagonal cabin-frame structure here, which can be used for weather protection on an overnight trip.
+You can also proceed further behind Eagle Lake and head towards Flute Glacier and some interesting waterfalls.

 Difficulty: